StackExchange/dnscontrol/docs/get-zones.md

 4. Optionally implemement the `ListZones` function

-If the `ListZones` function is implemented, the command will activate the ability to specify `all` as the zone, at which point all zones will be downloaded.
+If the `ListZones` function is implemented, the "all" special case will be activated.
+In this case, listing a single zone named `all` will query the provider for the list of zones.

 (Technically what is happening is by implementing the `ListZones` function, you are completing the `ZoneLister` interface for that